cnakkas/MercariAppiumTask/README.md

 Hello,

 I have created a framework to test Mercari app, but unfortunately it is not working out-of Japan.
-So I assumed sall the mobile element locators and also page names.
+So I assumed all the mobile element locators and also page names.

 Feel free to inspect all the framework and Test Cases.